GateSolutionsAssuranceProtocolProofDocsPricingRequest pilot

 The obligation: System must be resilient to errors, faults, and unauthorized third-party alteration.

-How EP satisfies it: 26 TLA+ theorems and 35 Alloy facts prove the ceremony cannot be replayed, forged, or partially executed.
+How EP satisfies it: 26 TLA+ theorems and 35 Alloy facts prove the ceremony logic cannot be replayed or partially executed, given signature soundness.

 Penalties